 One of the engineering classes had us do testing with cars and we got to test features of a BMW i3 and a Mercedes S500.
 Those of us with driver's licenses could drive the i3 and I was one of them.
 I thought it was an awesome experience.
 Another thing I got to do at TU Darmstadt personally was to visit Dart Racing, the FSAE team for TU-Darmstadt.

 I am part of the FSAE team at my university so visiting them was a valuable experience.
 The timing was interesting because they were, at the time, preparing for one of the largest races in Europe.
 What I'll be taking back home with me are some concepts within German Engineering to incorporate into my future work and the phenomenal experiences I've had here.

 Hello!
 My name is Manuel and I am an Industrial Engineer student from Spain.
 I am currently studying at the Polytechnic University of Madrid.
 I decided to join the TU Darmstadt Summer School Program because it gave me the possibility to learn the German language.

 German classes were really interesting, fun and at the same time useful; as I have improved my German level a lot throughout the course.
 At the same time, I know some of the most important companies like Opel, Merck and Lufthansa are based in Germany and wanted to know more about how they work.
 This program has also given me the opportunity to meet a lot of people from different cultures and different backgrounds.

 - An informal nomination by the international office of our partner university via e-mail to: firstname.lastname@example.org-…

-- Students will then need to fill in the application form and send it until 4th of April 2018 to: email@example.com-… including the following items:
+- Students will then need to fill in the application form and send it by the latest April 4, 2018 to: email@example.com-… including the following items: